 \subsection{On some examples}

-Here we observe step by step some known examples of Fano manifolds admitting K\"ahler-Ricci solitons.
-As far as the author knows, no explicit descriptions of the associated holomorphic vector fields $\xi'$ are given in any case.
+Here we observe step by step some known examples of Fano manifolds admitting K\"ahler--Ricci solitons.
+Although the existence is known, as far as the author knows, even the associated holomorphic vector fields $\xi'$ are not explicitly gievn in almost all examples.

-\begin{exam} The blowing-up of $\mathbb{C}P^2$ at one point is a typical example of Fano manifold admitting non-Einstein K\"ahler-Ricci solitons.
-This might be the first example of a compact complex manifold proved to admit K\"ahler-Ricci solitons, which was found by Koiso \cite{Koi} and Cao \cite{Cao}, independently. \end{exam}
+\begin{exam} The blowing-up of $\mathbb{C}P^2$ at one point is a typical example of Fano manifold admitting non-Einstein K\"ahler--Ricci solitons.
+This seems the first example of a compact complex manifold proved to admit K\"ahler--Ricci solitons, which was found by Koiso \cite{Koi} and Cao \cite{Cao}, independently. \end{exam}

-\begin{exam}[toric Fano manifolds] It is shown in \cite{X-J. WZ} and reproved by \cite{DatSze} from the K-stability viewpoint that every toric Fano manifold admit K\"ahler-Ricci soliton and it is K\"ahler-Einstein if and only if the barycenter of the canonical polytope coincides with the origin.
+\begin{exam}[toric Fano manifolds] It is shown in \cite{X-J. WZ} and reproved by \cite{DatSze} from the K-stability viewpoint that every toric Fano manifold admit K\"ahler--Ricci soliton and it is K\"ahler--Einstein if and only if the barycenter of the canonical polytope coincides with the origin.
 Note that the maximal torus action on a toric Fano manifold is not necessarily K-optimal.

 Every toric Fano manifold is rigid, i.e. $H^1 (X, \Theta_X) = 0$, where $\Theta_X$ denotes the tangent sheaf (\cite[Proposition 4.2.]{BieBri}).
 It follows that toric Fano manifolds give discrete points in the moduli space $\mathcal{KR}_{GH} (n)$. \end{exam}